-This generation of gaming has really given players more freedom than ever before.
+The eighth generation of gaming really gave players more freedom than ever before.
 While it’s true that not all games should go down the open world route (Sniper Ghost Warrior 3, anyone?), it makes a lot of sense for franchises to adopt a more expansive experience.
 With Sony dominating the market, it shouldn’t be a surprise that there is not shortage for the best PS4 open world games.

-Below you’ll find our picks for some of the platform’s best picks for those who just want to go an adventure, perform some bank heists, or blow up some cows.
+Below you’ll find our picks for some of the platform’s most inviting open worlds for those who just want to go an adventure, perform some bank heists, or blow up some cows.
 The demand doesn’t look like it’s going away for them for a long time as long as the likes of Rockstar and Ubisoft keep building playgrounds for players to become lost in.

 The Best PS4 Open World Games

 27. Watch Dogs 2